mikedugan/commandbus/README.md

 `Foo\App\RegisterUserCommand` would correspond to the handler and validator `Foo\App\RegisterUserHandler` and `Foo\App\RegisterUserValidator`, respectively.

-You can pass in your own CommandTranslator (implementing `Mikedugan\Commandbus\Contracts\CommandTranslator`) to both the `BaseCommandBus` and `ValidationCommandBus` if you need custom class name resolution.
+You can pass in your own CommandTranslator (implementing `Commandbus\Contracts\CommandTranslator`) to both the `BaseCommandBus` and `ValidationCommandBus` if you need custom class name resolution.